Meso-Health/meso-clinic/README.md

 Most of our release builds are automatically created by [Circle CI](https://circleci.com/) and pushed to the Android devices via [Hockey App](https://www.hockeyapp.net/).

-### Running development apps against a local server
+## Running development apps against a local server

 Apps with the development flavor are set up to hit a local server (`http://localhost:5000`) instead of a remote heroku endpoint (e.g. `https://uhp-sandbox.watsi.org`).
-However, by default, your device doesn't know about your PC's local servers.
-(Going to `localhost:5000` on your device browser will attempt to access its _own_ server, which doesn't exist. )
+However, by default, emulators and devices don't know about their PC's local servers.
+(Going to `localhost:5000` on your emulator or device browser will attempt to access its _own_ server, which doesn't exist.)

-In order to access localhost from your Android device, we'll be using a command-line tool that comes pre-installed with Android called `adb` (Android Debug Bridge).

-First, start your local server (see [https://github.com/Watsi/uhp-backend](https://github.com/Watsi/uhp-backend) for more detailed instructions).
+In both cases, first start your local server (see [https://github.com/Watsi/uhp-backend](https://github.com/Watsi/uhp-backend) for more detailed instructions).

 ```
 $ cd /your/path/to/uhp_backend
 $ heroku local
 ```

+### Accessing local server from  your device

+To access localhost from your device, we'll be using a command-line tool that comes pre-installed with Android called `adb` (Android Debug Bridge).

+Connect your device via USB.

 Go to the directory where `adb` is located.